 III.
-And be it further enacted by the authority aforesaid, that nothing in this Act contained shall in any wise affect the rights of His Majesty, His Heirs or Successors, or of any person or persons, bodies politic or corporate, in any such beach or strand of the said River Saint Lawrence.
+And be it furter enacted by the authority aforesaid, that nothing in this Act contained shall in any wise affect the rights of His Majesty, his Heirs or successors, or of any person or persons, bodies politic or corporate, in any such beach or strand of the said River Saint Lawrence.

 IV.
-Provided always, and be it further enacted by the authority aforesaid, that nothing in this Act contained shall be construed to extend to give to the Proprietors of the Banks of the said River, any right or title whatsoever to inclose or imbank by Fences or otherwise, the said Beaches and strands, or in any manner to impede the free and open liberty of Navigation and Commerce over the said River, to all His Majesty's' subjects, or to deprive any person of the free use of the beaches of the said River Saint Lawrence, as by the laws heretofore provided and in force, it is enacted and ordained.
+Provided always, and be it further enacted by the authority aforesaid, that nothing in this Act contained shall be construed to extend to give to the proprietors of the banks of the said River, any right or title whatsoever to inclose or embank, by fences or otherwise, the said beaches and strands, or in any manner to impede the free and open navigation and commerce over the said River, to all His Majesty's subjects, or to deprive any person of the free use of the beaches of the said River Saint Lawrence, as by the Laws heretofore provided and in force, it is enacted and ordained.

-V. And be it further enacted by the authority aforesaid, that the penalty by this Act imposed, shall be recoverable in a summary way, before any Justice of the Peace, upon the evidence on oath, of any one credible witness, other than the informer, and be levied by seizure and sale of the goods and chattles of the offender, (returning to the said offender the overplus if any, after deducting the costs of suit, seizure and sale,) by virtue of a warrant under the hand of the Justice before whom the conviction shall have taken place.
+V. And be it further enacted by the authority aforesaid, that the penalty by this Act imposed, shall be recoverable in a summary way, before any Justice of the Peace, upon the evidence, on oath, of any one credible witness, other than the informer, and be levied by seizure and sale of the goods and chattles of the offender, (returning to the said offender the overplus, if any, after deducting the costs of suit, seizure and sale,) by virtue of a warrant under the hand of a Justice of the Peace before whom the conviction shall have taken place.

 VI.
-And be it further enacted by the authority aforesaid, that one moiety of the fines and penalties levied under this Act, shall go to the informer, and the other moiety to His Majesty, His Heirs and Successors, and shall remain at the furture disposal of the Provincial Parliament, for the Public uses of this Province, and that the due application of the monies arising therefrom shall be accounted for to His Majesty, His Heirs and Successors through the Lords Commissioners of His Majesty's Treasury for the time being, in such manner and form as His Majesty, His Heirs and Successors shall be pleased to direct.
+And be it further enacted by the authority aforesaid, that one moiety of the fines and penalties levied under this Act, shall go to the informer, and the other moiety to His Majesty, his Heirs and Successors, and shall remain al the future disposal of the Provincial Parliament, for the public uses of this Province, and that the due application of the monies arising therefrom, shall be accounted for to His Majesty, his Heirs and Successors, through the Lords Commissioners of His Majesty's Treasury for the time being, in such manner and form as His Majesty, his Heirs and Successors shall be pleased to direct.